jackseagrist/Wildfire_Hackathon/index.md

 2. Environmental Systems Research Institute (ESRI) data layers - ESRI generates data layers which are accessible via their webmaps.
 Our project included layers for Nursing Homes, Hospitals, School location, and Traffic.

 ## Tools
-1. ArcGIS Web Map -
+1. ArcGIS Web Map - ArcGIS Web Maps was used to prototype the final map output for the fire evacuation management tool.

 2. FlamMap 6 -